On images of sofic systems: Introduction

-After some preliminary consideration on subshifts and their periodic points in Section 2, we give for a topologically transitive sofic system $X \subset \Sigma^{\Bbb Z}$ and a sofic system $\bar X\subset \bar\Sigma^{\Bbb Z}$ a necessary and sufficient condition for the existence of a homomorphism from $X$ to $\bar X$.
-In Section 4 we show that this condition is decidable.
-This is not unexpected, since the basic properties of regular languages are decidable \cite {HU, Chapter 3}, and also in view of the results on algorithms for sofic systems \cite {CP}.
-The derived shift of a synchronizing subshift $X \subset \Sigma^{\Bbb Z}$ was introduced by Thomsen in \cite {T} as the subshift $\partial X$ that is obtained by excluding from $X$ the synchronizing words.
-For a topologically transitive sofic system $X$ and a topologically transitive aperiodic sofic system $\bar X$ such that the topological entropy of $X$ exceeds the topological entropy of $\bar X$ it was shown by Nielsen that there exists a surjective homomorphism of $X$ onto $\bar X$ if and only if there exists a homomorphism $\varphi:X \to \bar X$ such that $\varphi(X ) \cap (\bar X - \partial \bar X) \neq \emptyset$ \cite{N, Proposition 4.3.7}.
-We will reprove this result in section 5, and we will obtain for a topologically transitive sofic system $X$ and a topologically transitive aperiodic sofic system $\bar X$, such that the topological entropy of $X$ exceeds the topological entropy of $\bar X$, a necessary and sufficient condition for the existence of a homomophism of $X$ onto $\bar X$.
+In section 4 of this paper we give for topologically transitive sofic systems $X \subset \Sigma^{\Bbb Z}$ and $\widetilde X\subset \widetilde\Sigma^{\Bbb Z}$ a necessary and sufficient condition for the existence of a homomorphism from $X$ to $\widetilde X$.
+In Section 5 we point out, that this condition is decidable.
+This is not unexpected, since the basic properties of regular languages are decidable \cite [Chapter 3]{HU}, and also in view of the results on algorithms for sofic systems \cite {CP}.